DeLoooping/De.Loooping.Templates/README.md

 The content of comment blocks is ignored in the output, so you can use them to add descriptions or explanations to your template.

+### Custom blocks
+Syntax: `{$CUSTOM_BLOCK_IDENTIFIER:content string$}`

+Custom blocks have a unique identifier and process a `content` string to provide some output.
+The syntax of the `content` string and the output created are defined by the custom blocks implementation.

 ### Literals

 Literals have no special Syntax or delimiters.
-Everything that is not a content, statement or comment block is a literal.
+Everything that is not a content, statement, comment or custom block is a literal.
 Literals will be added to the output as-is, so usually the biggest part of a template consists of literals.

 Example: